Eschatologue/CM_wiki/docs/class/fighter/witchblade.md

 ### Level 3: Sanguine Offering

-Once per turn, when you hit a creature with an attack roll using weapon or an **:rsc-a: Unarmed Strike**{ .rsc }, you can expend one of your Fighter Hit Dice as part of the attack to deal an additional **1d10 :dmg-necr: Necrotic**{.dmg-necr} damage to the target, in addition to the normal damage of your weapon.
+Once per turn, when you hit a creature with an attack roll using weapon or an **:rsc-a: Unarmed Strike**{.rsc}, you can expend one of your Fighter Hit Dice as part of the attack to deal an additional **1d10 :dmg-necr: Necrotic**{.dmg-necr} damage to the target, in addition to the normal damage of your weapon.

 ### Level 7: Otherworldly Step